goethite/gostint/_docs/0010_Overview.md

 Note: The job gostint pods are currently run in "privileged" mode to enable support for docker-in-docker running of the containerised jobs.

+### Project Status
+It is early days for this project and it is still considered a proof-of-concept, and would certainly not recommend for production at this stage.
+More work needs to be done around reviewing and securing the api protocols.